Maseshi/Sakurada-Shiro/source/README.md

 </div>

 # Sorting files and folders

 these files and folders It has been organized according to the documentation of osu!
 To make it easier to find information on each topic.
 You can see it at https://osu.ppy.sh/wiki/en/Skinning

+# Non-weeb version

+This skin supports non-weeb version, you can check it in those files.

 # Screen resolution